Crio-Bytes/Miscellaneous/Git_Fundamentals/README.md

 Click the [link](https://gitforwindows.org/) to install git in your machine.

-Open your terminal and Make sure you have installed Git.
+Open your terminal and make sure you have installed Git.
 ```
 $ git --version
 ```